dmodena/ansible-dante/readme.md

 ### Testing connection

-To test if Ansible is able to connect to your servers, run the following command: `ansible all -m ping -i <inventory_file>`
+To test if Ansible is able to connect to your servers, run the following command: `ansible all -m ping -i <inventory_file>`.

 ### Variables